pypeit/PypeIt/doc/dev/build_archived_sensfuncs.rst

         mkdir sensfunc_files
         $PYPEIT_DEV/sensfunc_archive/create_deimos_sensfuncs.py all data_products sensfunc_files

-   The above creates spec1d files and sensfunc files from the source images.
-To re-use already created sensfunc files use the ``--reuse`` option.
+   The above creates spec1d files and sensfunc files from the reduced slitless source images.
+It then stitches those sensfunc files together to form sensfuncs that cover a wider wavelength range.
+This results in one stitched archival sensfunc for each grating (600ZD, 830G, 900ZD, 1200B, and 1200G).

+   To stitch together already created sensfunc files use the ``--reuse`` option.
 The pre-stitch sensfunc files used to create the archival files are in the Google Drive under ``DEIMOS_Dev/sensfunc_stitch/pre_stitch_sensfuncs/``

 4. Copy the results to the PypeIt repository.